gardenhq/o/README.md

 ```

 Small bundles **will be slightly bigger than `browserify`** at least for the
 moment, but bundling with `o` also gives you `resolve`, `__dirname` and `__filename`.
-On the other hand, in some initial comparisons we did with a larger bundle with `require("react")` and `o` bundle came out smaller than a `browserify` one.
+On the other hand, in some initial comparisons we did with a larger bundle with `require("react")` and an `o` bundle came out smaller than a `browserify` one.
 We can't quite believe this as we've not even looked at optimizations yet, once we've spent some time doing more comparisions and verifying we'll publish some results.
 With this same test `webpack` kills us due to tree shaking, but we've not looked at this 'yet' - plus we'd prefer to use `willow` and build/grow our tree, rather than include everything and shake it to death.

 Things get far more interesting when used with `@gardenhq/willow` which is why `o` exists.
 The fact that `o` also works as a 'common or garden' module loader is a bit of a by-product.